learn-co-students/technical-coach-common-questions-learn-experts-testing-batch/README.md

 As a Technical Coach, you’ll get all sorts of question from all sorts of different students.
 It can be overwhelming to have to constantly switch contexts (in terms of the student, the topic, and the question).
 Broadly speaking, the questions will fall into one of more of the five categories listed below:

-* **Learn/IDE/Workflow Issues**
+* **Learn/IDE/Workflow issues**
 * **Lab tests don't run**
 * **Tests run but student gets error messages they don’t know how to fix**
 * **Conceptual questions**
 * **Unsupported questions**

 For each category of question, we’ve given examples as well as specific strategies you can use to resolve them.

 ## 1) Learn/IDE/Workflow Issues

 ### Issue
 Problems with the platform and workflow (lights/IDE/empty cloned directory/billing/etc)

 ### Common Examples
 * Lights do not turn green
 * `learn open` and `learn submit` do not work
 * The lesson directory is empty
 * When submitting lessons, the student is asked to enter their username and password

 ### Strategies for Resolution
-Solve the problem for the student or if they can keep moving on in the curriculum, tell them to just keep going.
-Report a bug if needed, but get the student to move on if possible.
+Solve the problem for the student - often the Learn.co help articles or the #tc_support channel will have fixes for platform-related issues.
+If you're not able to resolve the issue, file a ticket if necessary, and get the student to move on if possible.

 These questions are not related to the specific content of the lesson but are usually issues students are having that are preventing them from moving forward.
 With these questions, the goal is to resolve them as quickly as possible so they can continue working on the lessons.